saptechbites/GenerativeAI-with-SAP-ABAP/README.md

+## Generative AI use cases for SAP ABAP and Clean Core

+This article shares the insights we found when we applied Generative AI (Gen AI) techniques to SAP ABAP custom code.
+It explores how organizations can utilize AI technologies to address common challenges associated with custom code in SAP environments, particularly in the context of moving towards a Clean Core and S/4HANA migration.

+## Introduction

 Organizations that use SAP are familiar with flexibility as well as challenges associated with custom code.
 According to SAP’s review, [65% of custom code has not been used](https://news.sap.com/2024/06/sap-sapphire-sap-customers-drive-business-transformation/) in past 12 months by several organizations.
 So, with SAP’s direction for organizations to move to a Clean Core, this is the right time to evaluate your custom code and understand the impact and opportunity going forward.

 With considering move to S/4HANA and Clean Core, SAP customers are looking at following areas as priorities: